 SIGN UP to be a part of the 2020 D.C.
 Area Black Lives Matter at School Week of Action February 3-7.

-From February 4-8, 2019, Teaching for Change's D.C.
-Area Educators for Social Justice, D.C. area educators, and community members collaborated on the D.C.
+From February 3-7, 2020, Teaching for Change's D.C.
+Area Educators for Social Justice, D.C. area educators, and community members will collaborate on the D.C.
 Area Black Lives Matter at School Week of Action.
-This week of action built on the momentum of 2018’s successful week of action and the National Black Lives Matter at School Week of Action campaign taking place in cities across the U.S. to promote a set of national demands based in the Black Lives Matter guiding principles that focus on improving the school experience for students of color.
+This week of action is built on the momentum of past local weeks of action and the National Black Lives Matter at School Week of Action campaign taking place in cities across the U.S. to promote a set of national demands based in the Black Lives Matter guiding principles that focus on improving the school experience for students of color.

 The Black Lives Matter movement is a powerful, non-violent peace movement that systematically examines injustices that exist at the intersections of race, class, and gender; including mass incarceration, poverty, non-affordable housing, income disparity, homophobia, unfair immigration laws, gender inequality, and poor access to healthcare.